 Left alone, Juliet … whips out a dagger and tells the Friar she will kill herself if he can't think of a way for her to avoid marrying Paris.

 Confronted with his second suicidal teen in under 24 hours, Friar Laurence remains calm.
 Once again, he has a better plan that doesn't involve suicide.
 (Although, if you ask us, it is still seriously flawed.)

 He tells Juliet his idea.
 He knows of a weird potion that will make Juliet appear as if she is dead for "two and forty hours."
 That's Shakespeare for 42 hours.

-Juliet thinks this is a great idea.
+Juliet thinks this is a great idea, which we can only understand by assume she's never seen a tragedy in her life.
 She takes the potion, thanks the Friar, and heads home.